Chemicals in YOUR Everyday Skin Care

 To tell you the truth, I don’t wear makeup, except on the rare occasion.
 The few and far between date night out, social events and family dinners we participate in are the only times I put on makeup.

 I used to use CoverGirl years ago.
-Now remember, I've been living the homesteading country lifestyle for almost 10 years now.
+Now remember, I’ve been living the homesteading country lifestyle for almost 10 years now.
 I have since stopped wearing much makeup, as mentioned a moment ago, but I have also started to make my own from natural herbs and plants I find on the land and grow in our organic gardens or am able to find at the local amish store, like arrowroot powder.